-- The Town received state grant funds to help pay the cost of repairing the groins and renourishing the beach. - The Police Department didn't have a need to purchase any new vehicles or equipment. - Conservative budgeting and spending. - Continued diligence in the collection of local accommodations taxes and underground wire payments.
+- The Police Department didn't have a need to purchase any new vehicles or equipment. - Conservative budgeting and spending. - Stable revenues and overall expenses within the budget. - Continued diligence in the collection of local accommodations taxes and underground wire payments.

-Total combined fund balances of all governmental funds at year-end amounted to \$7,059,934, an increase of 2.8% from 2018.
-Of this amount, \$6,159,938 represents total restricted fund balances, primarily restricted by Town Ordinance for future beach renourishment expenditures.
+Total combined fund balances of all governmental funds at year-end amounted to \$1,238,364, a decrease of 82.5% from 2019.
+Of this amount, \$355,610 represents total restricted fund balances, primarily restricted by Town Ordinance for future beach renourishment expenditures.